 What Happens Next?

-- If the CHS social worker is able to locate your family, she will discuss their openness to contact with you, and discuss their options.
+- If the CHSVA social worker is able to locate your family, she will discuss their openness to contact with you, and discuss their options.
 The social worker will offer the opportunity to update their medical information, exchange non-identifying letters, or make direct contact with you.

 - If the contacted party refuses contact, the social worker must honor this wish.
-The CHS social worker will try her best to obtain any information that would assist the in learning more about this person or their decision not to have contact.
+The CHSVA social worker will try her best to obtain any information that would assist the in learning more about this person or their decision not to have contact.

 - If and when both parties agree they would like to have direct contact, the CHS social worker will send a report to the Adoption Unit with a recommendation to grant the Application for Disclosure.